definitive-io/code-indexer-loop/README.md

 print(indexer.query(query)[0:30])
 ```

-Note: make sure tge `OPENAI_API_KEY` environment variable is set.
+Note: make sure the `OPENAI_API_KEY` environment variable is set.
 This is needed for generating the embeddings.

 You can also use `indexer.query_nodes` to get the nodes of a query or `indexer.query_documents` to receive the entire source code files.